sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 - Select `Use a genome from my history` as choose the uploaded `hg19.chr5_12_17.fa.gz`
 - Choose `normal.bam` and `tumour.bam` as the **aligned reads from normal sample** and **aligned reads from tumor sample** respectively

+Like `freebayes`, this method will give us an output in `vcf` format.
+The genotypes for the tumour and normal are reported and we can use the `INFO` entries to determine which calls are specific to the tumour.
+The tool also provides some quality assessment of the calls that can be used to filter possible false positives.
+The filtering can be performed using `VCFfilter` as before.

 <div class="information">
 Variant Calling -> **VCFfilter** filter VCF data in a variety of attributes
 </div>